SkylineCommunications/dataminer-docs/release-notes/PTP/PTP_1.1.2.md

+---
+uid: PTP_1.1.2
+---

-# Version 1.1.2
+# PTP 1.1.2

 ## New features

 #### Specifying a domain name for a PTP app instance \[ID_29882\]\[ID_29975\]\[ID_30034\]

 It is now possible to specify a domain name for the PTP app.
 You can do so in the PTP setup wizard, or on the *Admin* page of the app.
 In case multiple PTP domains need to be monitored in the same DMS, a different domain can be specified for different instances of the PTP app.

 On the right side of the *Admin* page, the *All Domains* table lists all configured PTP domains.
 You can add more domains here using the *Add* button.

 When a domain is specified for an instance of the PTP app, the corresponding element is renamed to *DataMiner PTP - {domain name}*.
 In addition, a service is created containing all PTP devices, with the name *PTP Domain - {domain name}*.